gcesconeto/voll-test-frontend/README.md

 The proposal requested a platform, composed of front-end, back-end and database to manage a point-based virtual store.

+These are the main technologies used:
+* React.
+* Sass for styling.
+* Axios for handling API requests.
+* Netlify for deploy.

 ### The available pages are:
 #### Public:
 * Login